Confinement in Holographic Theories at Finite Theta: Simplified Model for a Non-zero Vacuum Angle

 \subsection{Other spacetimes}

-While the boundary condition for $\sigma$ in the IR is always true, the action for $\sigma$ which almost has the form of a free scalar, requires that the spacetime be asymptotically of the form AdS$_5\times \mathbb{X}$, for some manifold $\mathbb{X}$.
+While the boundary condition for $\sigma$ in the IR is always true (when $\theta$ is related to a shrinking cycle), the action for $\sigma$ which almost has the form of a free scalar, requires that the spacetime be asymptotically of the form AdS$_5\times \mathbb{X}$, for some manifold $\mathbb{X}$.
 In this subsection we consider two other spacetimes to show this explicitly.
 While belaboring the point, it will be relevant for the later sections when we talk about the effect on the deconfinement to confinement phase transition.

 As a first example, let's consider AdS$_6$ as the starting point and make one of the spatial directions compact

 We can restrict the $z$ direction to terminate at $z_\ir$, by hand, and impose the IR boundary condition $\sigma(z_\ir) = 0 $.
 Even though there is no ``disk'' in the spacetime, i.e. the compact dimension is not shrinking to zero size at $z = z_\ir$, we want to make this choice of boundary condition to make a fair comparison with the other cases.
 So far, there is effectively no difference from previous examples.
 However, the difference appears at the level of the action for $\sigma$: repeating the exercise of the previous subsection, one arrives at the action for $\sigma$ to be